Get up to $200 Back on Select Sets of 4 Tires.

 How quickly a tire will need replacing depends on various things, such as driving habits (distance traveled, speed, severity of braking & cornering, etc.), where you live, and how well the tires are maintained on your vehicle.

-Signs When to Change Tires
+Signs When to Replace Tires

 • Tread wear bars: All passenger and light truck tires have at least six tread wear bars (also known as treadwear indicators) located in the major tread grooves and spaced approximately equally around the circumference of the tire.
-The tread wear bars are raised smooth molded narrow rubber strips that are 2/32” (1.6mm) in height and enable a vehicle owner to determine visually when the tire has worn to a tread depth of 2/32” (1.6mm) – when the tread wear bar located in the tread groove is flush with the surface of the tread, the tire is worn to 2/32” (1.6mm) and should be replaced.
+The tread wear bars are raised smooth molded narrow rubber strips that are 2/32” (1.6mm) in height and enable a vehicle owner to determine visually when the tire has worn to a tread depth of 2/32” (1.6mm) – When the tread wear bar located in the tread groove is flush with the surface of the tread, the tire is worn to 2/32” (1.6mm) and should be replaced.

-• Uneven wear patterns: Learn how to measure your tire tread depth and check for uneven or abnormal wear patterns that may indicate a vehicle alignment or mechanical issue that needs attention.
+• Uneven wear patterns:Learn how to measure your tire tread depth and check for uneven or abnormal wear patterns that may indicate a vehicle alignment or mechanical issue that needs attention.

 • Bulges or blisters on the tire's sidewall: These can lead to tire disablement and should be inspected by a tire professional.

-• Low Tire Pressure: It is recommended that a tire that has been run flat or severely underinflated be inspected by a tire professional before being put back into service.
+• Low Tire Pressure: It is recommended that a tire that has run flat or severely underinflated be inspected by a tire professional before being put back into service.

 • Sudden ride disturbance or vibration: A ride disturbance may be an indication of possible tire damage or a vehicle mechanical issue and it is recommended that the vehicle and tires be inspected by a mechanic or tire professional.